in-hub/incore-docs/InCore.IO/Keyboard.rst

 physicalLocation
 ++++++++++++++++

-This property holds the physical location of the keyboard device, if available.
+This property holds the physical location of the keyboard device (e.g. ``usb-musb-hdrc.1-1.1.2``), if available.

 :**› Type**: String
 :**› Signal**: physicalLocationChanged()